 The texture of the corns is quite distinct and your toddler can feel it and this could help them in the sensory department.

-Corn has its natural sweetness that most children of the pulling age like when eating.
-In this way DVP can act as an entry point for getting a child acquainted with other vegetables and increase his/her food choices.
+Corn has a natural sweetness that most children of the pulling age like.
+In this way, DVP can act as an entry point for getting a child acquainted with other vegetables and increasing his/her food choices.

 Corn Recipes: